mebusy/notes/dev_notes/Algorithm_On_Graphcs.md

  - Need to Record Data
     - Plain DFS just marks all vertices as visited.
-    - Need to keep track of other data to be useful.
+    - In general if we want ot make DFS useful, we need to keep track of other data to be useful,  just like how we find the connected components.
-    - Augment functions to store additional information
+    - Adding functions to store additional information, for example, let's look at the `Explore(v)`

 <h2 id="c190b4dd3a865a419b7d42ecdded4b14"></h2>